KuanMin30406/Gomoku-Haskell/README.md

 - Add GUI

 # Bug backlog
-- When simple AI makes a move and the board gets printed, the update is delayed (The tile placed will not appear until the next move)
+- (Fixed) ~~When simple AI makes a move and the board gets printed, the update is delayed (The tile placed will not appear until the next move)~~

 # Extra
 - Add save/load functionality